 - Not knowing what life may look like in a new normal

 - Struggles with remote learning

-Cold, Flu and Sore Throat
+Cold, Flu, and Sore Throat

 Alcohol and Substance Abuse

 Additionally, a national survey found that 33% of full-time college students ages 18 to 22 engaged in binge drinking in the past month.
-Binge drinking was defined in the survey as consuming five drinks or more on one occasion for males and four drinks or more for females.
-This type of alcohol use can pose serious health and safety risks, including car accidents, drunk-driving arrests, sexual assaults and other injuries.
+Binge drinking is defined in the survey as consuming five drinks or more on one occasion for males and four drinks or more for females.
+This type of alcohol use can pose serious health and safety risks, including car accidents, drunk-driving arrests, sexual assaults, and other injuries.
 Frequent binge drinking can cause long-term harm to physical health, like damage to the liver and other organs.

 Lack of Sleep